nicknovitski/modifiers/README.md

 ```

 This method is quite small, but it still complects the concerns of counting
-ducks and of saving and reusing the result of a calculation, and that latter
+ducks with that of saving and reusing the result of a calculation, and that latter
-concern might be repeated any number of times in your codebase.
+concern might be duplicated any number of times across your codebase.

-With modifiers, we can encapsulate the implementation of the memoization, and
+With `modifiers`, you can encapsulate the implementation of the memoization, and
 keep the intent:
 ```ruby
 def count_ducks